leanleon93/BnsPlugin_DatafilePluginloader/README.md

     B --> A["datafile plugins<br />(hot reloadable)"]
 ```

+---

+## Features

+- **Hot-reloadable plugins:** Add, update, or remove datafile plugins (DLLs) at runtime.
+- **Direct data hooks:** Intercept the game's "find data" process for real-time data reading and modification.
+- **ImGui integration:** Easily add custom configuration UIs for your plugins.
+- **No restart required:** Reload all plugins instantly from the in-game UI.

+---

+## How It Works

-The datafile pluginloader is a normal bns plugin (DLL) that hooks into the game using the existing pilao pluginloader (winmm.dll).
+- The DatafilePluginloader is a standard BnS plugin (DLL) that hooks into the game via the existing pilao pluginloader (`winmm.dll`).
-## What it does
-It allows extremely lightweight datafile plugins to hook directly into the games "find data" process (when the game grabs data from a data table), allowing for easy reading and modification of game data.
-In combination with my BnsPluginTables this can be used to modify game data on the fly.
-Datafile plugins can be removed, updated and reloaded at runtime without restarting the game for quick testing.
-Press `Alt+Shift+O` ingame to reload all datafile plugins.
+- Datafile plugins can hook into the game's data table access, enabling on-the-fly data manipulation.
+- The loader provides an ImGui-based UI for plugin configuration and management.

+---

 ## Usage

+1. **Create the plugin folder:**
-- Create a folder named `datafilePlugins` in the same directory as `BNSR.exe`. (next to the other `plugins` folder)
+   - In the same directory as `BNSR.exe`, create a folder named `datafilePlugins` (next to the existing `plugins` folder).

+2. **Add your plugins:**
-- Place your datafile hook plugins (DLLs) in this folder.
+   - Place your datafile hook plugin DLLs into the `datafilePlugins` folder.

+3. **In-game controls:**
+   - Press `INSERT` to open the settings UI.
+   - Click `Reload all plugins` to refresh plugins without restarting the game.

+---

+## Examples

-You can find a very lightweight example in the `ExampleDatafilePlugin` project.
+- **Lightweight GUI Example:** See the `ExampleDatafilePlugin` project.
-Or a slightly bigger real world example in `ArtifactDatafilePlugin` project.
+- **Data Editing Example:** See the `ArtifactDatafilePlugin` project.

+---

-## Thoughts
+## Notes

-I just thought the idea of a hot-reloadable datafile pluginloader as an additional layer was interesting and wanted to share it.
+This project was created to explore the idea of a hot-reloadable datafile pluginloader with integrated GUI support.
+It is shared in the hope that others find it useful or inspiring.

+---